topherzee/vr-cms/vr-editor-aframe/README.md

 ----
 TODO:

-Scale things to the correct size.

-Move assets and tours to the side as "mini-apps"

-Add reaistic dummy componenets.
-(Travel demo?)

-Add an App header to the top of the two apps.

 Clean up code.
 Encapsulate.
 Clear API.

+Add realistic dummy componenets.
+(Travel demo?)
-Drag and Drop Page and Component Menu?
+Drag and Drop Page and Component Menu & Apps?
 Ability to place things in 3d instead of only "in the grid."
-Animate item snaapping baack into place if not used.
+Animate item snapping back into place if not used.

 ----